iEthix/JavaScript-Cartoon-Animation/README.md

-# A RocketLaunch animation built using JavaScript.
+# A Rocket launch animation built using JavaScript.